hoangnm/download-file/README.md

 Linting code:
 `pylint`

+create ftp password and put into folder ftp/passwd to run from localhost

 ## Notes

 - Supported protocols: HTTP(S) and FTP.
 There's a downloader.py file that can help to add new protocols easily.